UncompiledCodes/GRB/README.md

     * Push your branch and make a new pull request.
     * Pull requests will be merged after reviewing.

-* Images and Design files
+* Images and Document files
     * There is no need to create new branches for pushing these kind of files.

     * If you use the upload method on github website, remember to change the defualt commit message.